 Olive In India

-It is a long-lived, evergreen, subtropical tree, and has been cultivated for at least 4,000 years for its edible fruit and valuable oil.
+People have cultivated it for at least 4,000 years due to its edible fruit and valuable oil.
+It is a long-lived, evergreen, subtropical tree.
 It is native to the eastern Mediterranean region.
 The leathery leaves are dark green on top and have silvery scales underneath.
 The tree yields fragrant white flowers and an oblong or nearly round type of fruit called a drupe that becomes shiny black when ripe.
-Its leaves and the oil of its fruit are used in cooking and medicinally, and studies show that it has powerful anti-cholesterol action in the body, making it a useful addition to any home medicine cabinet.
+People use its leaves and the oil of its fruit in cooking and for medicinal purposes.
+Studies indicate that it exerts powerful anti-cholesterol action in the body, rendering it a useful addition to any home medicine cabinet.

 - Scientific Binomial: Olea europaea